Madaniya Member Organisations

 VIP.fund

-VIP.fund supports youth by funding innovative education solutions that promote lifelong learning, employment opportunities, and global social connections.
-Their mission includes modernizing education through technology, fostering critical thinking, and running digital campaigns to raise awareness and drive engagement. -
+VIP.fund supports youth by funding innovative education solutions for lifelong learning and employment.
+Their mission includes modernizing education with technology, fostering critical thinking, and running awareness campaigns.

 Warsheh Team for Advocacy and Documentation

-Warsheh is a non-profit organization advocating for human and women’s issues through documentaries, music, artwork, research, and training in photography and journalism across Europe.
-It aims to create change through documentaries and advocacy campaigns to influence public opinion and pressure key figures.
+Warsheh is a non-profit advocating for human and women's issues through documentaries, music, art, research, and training in photography and journalism in Europe. -

 -